stormmui/graphql-redis-github/README.md

 s8 = **writeAvatarsJson** reads the above redis set and writes out the login fields to a JSON file.

+##### To modify the code and process your own selection of repositories

+Modify the file inside **data/in/v100.json**.

+This will enable you to process any Github repo you want data on.

 ### About the code

 ##### Part I